jrsawvel/Warbler/README.md

 Users would create content on their own websites or web presences.
 Preferably the former with their own domain names.
 Only a portion of the posts would be displayed in the Warbler app.
 Readers would have to click the links to the authors' websites to read the entire posts, unless it was a short post.

 This might lead to the discovery of other personal publishers, and it might encourage more readers to launch their own websites.

+The initial version of Warbler was built with:

+* Ubuntu Linux
+* Nginx
+* FastCGI
+* Perl
+* HTML::Template
+* CouchDB
+* Memcached

+The app is small.
+Parsing the HTML for the Webmentions was the tricky part.
+But I would like to create additional versions of Warbler in one or more other programming languages.

+If I implement a search function, I'll use Elasticsearch.
+Search, however, would be restricted to searching the excerpts stored by Warbler in the CouchDB database.